ftchvs/AgentToast/README.md

 - **Text-to-Speech**: Converts summaries to audio using OpenAI's TTS API
 - **Multiple Voice Options**: Choose from different voices for audio output
 - **Comprehensive Reports**: Generate detailed reports combining all agent outputs
+- **Top Headlines Category**: Get the most important news across all categories

+## News Categories

+AgentToast supports the following news categories:
+- **top-headlines**: The most important news across all categories
+- **general**: General news from various sources
+- **business**: Business and financial news
+- **technology**: Technology and innovation news
+- **sports**: Sports news and updates
+- **entertainment**: Entertainment industry news
+- **health**: Health and medical news
+- **science**: Science news and discoveries

+## Agent Modes

+- **news**: Run only the NewsAgent to fetch and summarize articles
+- **planner**: Run the PlannerAgent to create a processing plan
+- **coordinator**: Run the CoordinatorAgent to orchestrate multiple agents
+- **all**: Run both the PlannerAgent and CoordinatorAgent in sequence

+## Trend Analysis

+The TrendAgent identifies patterns and connections across articles, providing insights into:

+- Emerging, growing, or established trends
+- Short, medium, and long-term timeframes
+- Meta-trends that connect multiple individual trends
+- Supporting evidence from the articles
+- Implications for readers and stakeholders

+## Fact Checking

+The FactCheckerAgent verifies key claims in articles:

+- Identifies factual statements from articles
+- Assesses each claim as Verified, Needs Context, or Unverified
+- Provides explanations for each assessment
+- Rates confidence level for each verification
+- Summarizes overall findings

+## Monitoring Agent Interactions

+The AgentToast system is built on a multi-agent architecture where several specialized agents work together.
+To monitor how agents are interacting with each other:

+1. **View the coordinator agent's output:**
+   - Run `python run_agent.py --agent coordinator --verbose --trace` to enable verbose output and tracing
+   - The coordinator will show each agent's execution and how their outputs are passed to other agents
+   - Look for the "Agent Team Performance" section to see which agents ran successfully

+2. **Check agent results in the full report:**
+   - Add `--full-report` flag when running the system
+   - The generated report shows results from each agent and how they build on each other

+3. **Examine generated trace logs:**
+   - Enable tracing with `--trace` flag
+   - Trace IDs are displayed at the end of each agent run
+   - These traces show complete execution flow including inter-agent communication

+4. **Review code flow:**
+   - The `CoordinatorAgent.run()` method shows the multi-agent workflow
+   - Agent results are collected in the `agent_results` list
+   - Outputs from NewsAgent become inputs for AnalystAgent, FactCheckerAgent, and TrendAgent
+   - WriterAgent uses outputs from all previous agents to create the final summary

+5. **Observe context sharing:**
+   - The system compiles outputs from multiple agents into a context for the WriterAgent
+   - This demonstrates how information flows between agents

+The system primarily uses orchestrated sequencing where the coordinator passes data between specialized agents rather than direct agent-to-agent communication.

+## Recent Improvements

+Recent updates to AgentToast have enhanced its functionality and reliability:

+1. **Robust Article Extraction**:
+   - Improved parsing of different markdown formats
+   - Multiple extraction strategies for different output styles
+   - Fallback mechanisms to ensure articles are always extracted

+2. **Enhanced Trend Analysis**:
+   - Better identification of patterns across articles
+   - Meta-trend detection for connecting multiple trends
+   - Support for multiple timeframes and trend strengths

+3. **Planner Agent Optimizations**:
+   - More reliable output parsing
+   - Structured plan generation
+   - Better handling of complex workflows

+4. **Improved Data Flow**:
+   - More reliable data passage between agents
+   - Better handling of edge cases
+   - Enhanced error recovery and graceful degradation

 ## Project Structure